 Community Water Access

-Providing reliable drinking water and water for productive use to communities – saving women time, improving family health, and reducing violence during walks to water sources.
+Providing clean, reliable water to communities, saving women time, improving family health and reducing the risk of violence during water collection.

 WASH Enterprise Development